Mixed with Black, White, Native American, Jewish and Asian ancestry, Koriander is not afraid to tackle issues of race in media.

 Unfortunately, that also comes at a price.

 Mr. Popo, for example, is not a human.
 He is a demigod and a benevolent character who helps Kami, but he is drawn like a 1940s racist depiction of a blackamoor, and in the manga and Japanese sub, he speaks like Elmo.
 The English dub tries very hard to re-color him and make his speech like an English gentleman's, but it only makes it worse.
-There's also background characters in the series depicting Black men with 1940s era peach bubble lips.
+There are also background characters in the series depicting Black men with 1940s era peach bubble lips.

 This highlights the need for more accurate and positive Black representation.